-On March 11, 2020, the World Health Organization declared the outbreak of a respiratory disease caused by a new coronavirus a pandemic.
+On March 11, 2020, the World Health Organization declared the outbreak of a respiratory disease caused by a new coronavirus pandemic.
 First identified in late 2019 and now known as COVID-19, the outbreak has impacted millions of individuals worldwide.
 In response, many countries have implemented measures to combat the outbreak that have impacted global business operations.
 As a result of this response, the Society closed the Zoo to visitors from mid-March to July 2020 and again in January to February 2021, which resulted in a decrease in visitor services, event, facility rental, and other revenue.
+The Society was able to reopen in June 2021 with no restrictions.
 The Society received loans totaling \$5,253,538 from the Paycheck Protection Program (see Note 9).
-The Society also filed for the Employee Retention Credit (ERC) as expanded by the Consolidated Appropriations Act in the amount of \$1,610,853.
-The Society recognizes the ERC as a conditional contribution.
-The Society believes it has satisfied the conditions of the ERC as of March 31, 2021 and, therefore, has included the amount in the government grants line in the statement of activities and changes in net assets.
+The Society also filed for the Employee Retention Credit (ERC) as expanded by the Consolidated Appropriations Act in the amount of \$1,757,727 and \$1,610,853 for the years ended March 31, 2022 and 2021, respectively.
+The Society recognizes the ERC as conditional contributions.
+The Society believes it has satisfied the conditions of the ERC as of March 31, 2022 and 2021 and, therefore, has included the amounts in the government grants line in the statement of activities and changes in net assets.